niccholasw/BeatingTheCasino/README.md

 ![alt text](assets/basic-resized.png)

 2. Card Counting - +1 for cards 2-6, 0 for cards 7-9, -1 for cards > 9 and depending on total count there are more high count cards or low count cards in the deck signifying when to bet more or less.

+NOTES:
+Player wins -> 43.58 %
+Dealer wins -> 47.92 %
+Draws -> 8.5 %
+Games played -> 10000000

+This is the stats for player winning with no doubling down or splitting.